 - Have a wider bore

-While the alto clarinet is common in concert bands and symphonic bands, you are not likely to hear it in an orchestra.
-Many players and directors consider them fragile.
-They can be difficult to play in tune or play with an appropriate tone, and much of the alto range can be split between B♭ or bass clarinet.
+The alto clarinet is often seen in concert and symphonic bands, but you won’t hear it in an orchestra.
+Directors and players find them fragile.
+They can be hard to play in tune or achieve a good tone.
+Much of the alto range overlaps with the B♭ or bass clarinet.

-Alto clarinets have greater difficulty projecting, but they can thrive in a clarinet choir.
+Alto clarinets struggle to project but perform well in a clarinet choir.

 Bass Clarinet (B♭)

-Bass clarinets are especially popular with certain composers, such as Wagner, and they produce a rich sound appropriate for orchestras, concert bands, and jazz ensembles.
+Bass clarinets are popular with certain composers, like Wagner, and they produce a rich sound fitting for orchestras, concert bands, and jazz ensembles.

-They appear similar to the alto clarinet because of the bend in their barrel, but bass clarinets are about twice the size.
-They usually require the player to use a strap to hold them correctly and will have an endpin to support their weight on the floor.
+Bass clarinets resemble alto clarinets due to the bend in their barrel, but they are nearly twice as large.
+Players often need a strap to hold them properly and an endpin to support the instrument’s weight on the floor.

-Bass clarinets use similar fingerings to soprano B♭ clarinets, and players usually graduate from the common variety to this deeper voice.
+Bass clarinets have similar fingerings to soprano B♭ clarinets.
+Players often move from the common soprano to this deeper voice.

 Contrabass and Contra-Alto Clarinets

-Contrabass and contra-alto clarinets are some of the largest types of clarinets in the family.
+Contrabass and contra-alto clarinets are the largest in the clarinet family.

-The contra-alto has a deep, rich sound, and they are pitched a perfect fifth below the soprano B♭ bass clarinet.
+The contra-alto has a deep, rich sound and is pitched a perfect fifth below the soprano B♭ bass clarinet.

-They are used more often in clarinet choirs and joint ensembles with saxophones, but they do not have much work in wind bands or symphony orchestras.
+They’re common in clarinet choirs and ensembles with saxophones, but don’t get much use in wind bands or symphony orchestras.

 Uncommon Varieties of Clarinets